fbngrm/honeycomb-js/README.md

 #honeycomb-js

-A bee flew in my room today and I thought about how they make [honeycombs](https://en.wikipedia.org/wiki/Honeycomb).
+A bee flew into my room today and I thought about how they make [honeycombs](https://en.wikipedia.org/wiki/Honeycomb).
 I decided to make some on my own.

 #Demo